vrx-/pg2014_ruiz/README.md

 try folder are drafts

-homework will be placed in separate folders as HW#
+homework will be placed in separate folders as HWK#